Wburns2/pdsnd_github/README.md

 ### Description
-This project compared and anazlyzed data across three different US cities (chicago, new york city, washington)
+This project compared and anazlyzed data across three different US cities (chicago, new york city, washington) Using python code, data was imported and interesting questions were answered about it by statistics.

 ### Files used
 bikeshare.py